andrei-polukhin/social-media-profiler/CONTRIBUTING.rst

     $ flake8 app/
     $ python -m unittest

-   To get flake8, just pip install them into your virtualenv.
+   To get flake8, just pip install it into your pipenv.

 6. Commit your changes and push your branch to GitHub::